 DCR's Human Resources Office (HR) is collaborating with colleges and universities statewide to promote the agency to current students for internships, federal work-study and hourly positions.
 There has also been a focus on attracting students in relevant academic programs, and recent alumni, for positions requiring more direct experience.
-HR has been working with our Public Communications Office (PCO) to update job recruitment postings in order to better highlight the benefits of employment with DCR.
+DCR is participating in the Virginia Management Fellows program.
+HR has been working with our Public Communications and Marketing Office (PCMO) to update job recruitment postings in order to better highlight the benefits of employment with DCR.
 DCR has also begun the process of promoting job opportunities on social media outlets such as LinkedIn, ZipRecruiter, and CareerBuilder using the CareerArc tool managed by PCO.

 HR is focusing on improving outreach efforts and developing an agency-wide team to assist with job/career fairs, career days at schools, and information sessions at colleges and universities.
-In partnership with PCO, HR is constructing itself in a flexible manner so that it may adapt to the demands of a changing workforce, acquire a diverse applicant pool, and better promote the Department.
+This initiative is supported by the agency Diversity and Inclusion committee that is focused on recruitment and retention.
+In partnership with PCMO, HR is constructing itself in a flexible manner so that it may adapt to the demands of a changing workforce, acquire a diverse applicant pool, and better promote the Department.
 To bring greater diversity to the environmental field, the Department initiated a Diversity Outreach Internship program.
 The paid internships offer college undergraduate students the opportunity to be introduced to a career in environmental and natural resources protection.
 Applicants can choose from internships based on their background and areas of interest in either cultural resources, engineering, naturalist or recreation planning.
 Internships may also be extended into the school year for college credit.